Agile vs Scrum: What’s the Difference?

 1. Why Project Management is Important?

 A proper understanding of project management, which wasn’t prevalent a decade ago, is now crucial.
-In 2013, around 46% of organizations didn’t see its value but now the scenario is totally different as now organizations have started taking initiatives employing project management.
-The reason behind it is that the majority of the high-level executives in any organization think that now project management is a very important approach.
+In 2013, around 46% of organizations didn’t see its value but now the scenario is totally different as organizations have started taking initiatives employing project management.
+The reason behind this is that the majority of the high-level executives in any organization think that now project management is a very important approach.

 Project management is an approach that has a sharp focus on the unique circumstances and requirements of the client’s project that general management might overlook.
 Proper project management eliminates the likelihood of project failure.
 As per a survey around US$122 million is wasted because of the poor management project.
 This is one of the main reasons why various custom software development companies take project management philosophy into consideration.
 It is not only effective but also efficient.